 - EB3: For people who have at least two years of experience or training of relevant work or individuals with higher education degrees and workers with less than two years of work or training experience

-- EB4: For people who work in the religion fields, broadcasting organizations, foreign graduates in the medical fields and other
+- EB4: For people who work in the religion fields, broadcasting organizations, foreign graduates in the medical fields, and other

-In cases where people have special abilities, such as eligible to apply for the EB1 visa, there is no need to hire an employer.
+In cases where people have special abilities, such as being eligible to apply for the EB1 visa, there is no need to find an employer.
 So they can be their own sponsors.
 In this case, all forms and costs must be provided by the applicant.
 Applicants for EB-5 also apply through self-petitioning.

 What is the US Visa Sponsorship Process?